You ask and Eney gets it done. Meet a Computerbeing. Learn More

 Step 5: Update Mac Homebrew

 Anything you install via Homebrew needs to be updated regularly.
-You should also update the package manager occasionally to make sure it works properly, and you’re not missing some important new features:
+You should also update the package manager occasionally to make sure it works properly and that you’re not missing some important new features:

 • To update Homebrew, run brew update in Terminal.